danielbarnur10/Blog-Project-20.09/README.md

 # Blog-Project-20.09
-Building a Blog in JS using: Json data format, MongoDb database, Express framework
+Building a Blog in JS using: Node.js, MongoDb database, Express framework, Bootstrap -"styleshits"